-Subsequent Events - We have reviewed all events occurring from December 31, 2016 through March 20, 2017, the date the financial statements were available to be issued, and determined that there were no reportable subsequent events.
+Subsequent Events - Management has reviewed all events occurring from December 31, 2017 through March 14, 2018, the date the financial statements were available to be issued, and determined that there were no reportable subsequent events.

-Stock Dividend - On October 27, 2016, the Bank's Board of Directors declared a 5.00% stock dividend, which was distributed on December 15, 2016 to shareholders of record as of November 23, 2016.
-All per-share information has been retroactively adjusted to reflect the stock dividend.
+Stock Dividend - On October 26, 2017, the Bank's Board of Directors declared a 5.00% stock dividend, which was distributed on December 15, 2017 to shareholders of record as of November 22, 2017.
+All share and per-share information disclosed in the notes to the financial statements has been retroactively adjusted to reflect the stock dividend.

-Use of Estimates - The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and contingent assets and liabilities as of the balance sheet date and revenues and expenses for the reporting period.
+Use of Estimates -The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and contingent assets and liabilities as of the balance sheet date and revenues and expenses for the reporting period.
 Actual results could differ from those estimates.

-Cash and Cash Equivalents - Cash and cash equivalents include cash on hand, amounts due from banks, federal funds sold, interest-bearing transaction deposits in other financial institutions, securities purchased under agreements to resell with original maturities of three months or less, and certificates of deposit with original maturities of three months or less.
+Cash and Cash Equivalents - Cash and cash equivalents include cash on hand, amounts due from banks, federal funds sold, interest-bearing transaction deposits in other financial institutions, securities purchased under agreements to resell with original maturities of three months or less.
 Generally, federal funds are sold on an overnight basis.
 For purposes of the Statements of Cash Flows, net cash flows are reported for client loans held for investment, client deposit accounts, securities purchased under agreement to resell, and certificates of deposit with original maturities greater than three months.
-At December 31, 2016, the Bank maintained "due from" noninterest-bearing account balances at its correspondent banks (excluding the Federal Reserve Bank of San Francisco, or "FRB", and excluding the Federal Home Loan Bank of San Francisco, or "FHLB") of \$1.2 million, all but \$698 thousand of which was fully FDIC insured.
+At December 31, 2017, the Bank maintained "due from" noninterest-bearing account balances at its correspondent banks (excluding the Federal Reserve Bank of San Francisco, or "FRB", and excluding the Federal Home Loan Bank of San Francisco, or "FHLB") of \$4.8 million, of which \$4.2 million was not fully FDIC insured.
 The Bank earns interest on its deposit balances maintained at the FRB and FHLB.

-Restrictions on Cash - Cash on hand or on deposit with the Federal Reserve Bank was used to meet regulatory reserve requirements of \$15.2 million and \$11.8 million at December 31, 2016 and 2015, respectively.
+Restrictions on Cash - Cash on hand or on deposit with the Federal Reserve Bank was used to meet regulatory reserve requirements of \$16.7 million and \$15.2 million at December 31, 2017 and 2016, respectively.

 Securities Available for Sale - Securities to be held for indefinite periods of time, including securities that management intends to use as part of its asset / liability management strategy that may be sold in response to changes in interest rates, loan prepayments, or other factors, are classified as available for sale.
 Securities available for sale are carried at fair value.
 Gains or losses on the sale of securities are determined using the specific identification method.
-Premiums and discounts are recognized in interest income using the interest method over the period to contractual maturity, except for securities with early call provisions, in which case premiums are recognized in interest income using the interest income using the interest income using the interest method over the period to the first call date and discounts are recognized in interest income using the interest method over the period to the contractual maturity date.
+Premiums and discounts are recognized in interest income using the interest method over the period to contractual maturity, except for securities with early call provisions, in which case premiums are recognized in interest income using the interest method over the period to the first call date and discounts are recognized in interest income using the interest method over the period to the contractual maturity date.
 For mortgage-backed securities and collateralized mortgage obligations, the amortization or accretion is based on the estimated lives of the securities.
 The lives of these securities can fluctuate based on the amount of prepayments received on the underlying collateral of the securities.
 Unrealized holding gains or losses, net of tax, for securities available for sale are reported within accumulated other comprehensive income, which is a separate component of stockholders' equity, until realized.